 Students develop the necessary skills to become early childhood professionals.
-They will be educated and trained to work with young children from birth to five-years.
+They will be educated and trained to work with preschool children.
+All students are educated in the development of infants and toddlers and have the opportunity to train in infant/toddler classrooms.
 They assist at the on-site childcare facility as well as, off-campus affiliation sites.
 Areas of employment: